pmazaitis/opuscule/doc/components.md

 title: components
 ---

-Upon startup, components get:
+Upon startup, components get as arguments:

 - A rodio stereo channel for playing samples
-- A channel for reporting state change
+- A channel handle for reporting state change

 Components need to accept the following methods: